bry100298/ecomm_converter/README.md

 <h2>To use index3.js file to see that it connects to database and retrieve data inside of data.json, but you must create data.json same path in index3.js</h2>
 <pre><code>node index3.js</code></pre>

+<p>tedious: Tedious is a pure-JavaScript implementation of the TDS protocol, which is used to interact with SQL Server.
+It's actively maintained and widely used.</p>
+<pre><code>npm install tedious</code></pre>

+<p>mssql: This is another popular Node.js driver for Microsoft SQL Server.
+It's a wrapper around the Tedious library but provides a more convenient API for interacting with SQL Server.</p>
+<pre><code>npm install mssql</code></pre>

+<p>sequelize: Sequelize is an ORM (Object-Relational Mapping) library for Node.js that supports multiple SQL dialects, including SQL Server.
+It provides a higher-level abstraction for database operations and supports features like migrations and associations.</p>
+<pre><code>npm install sequelize</code></pre>
+<pre><code>npm install tedious # or any other appropriate dialect-specific package</code></pre>

+<p>knex: Knex is a query builder for Node.js that supports multiple SQL databases, including SQL Server.
+It allows you to write SQL queries in a more programmatic way and provides features like migrations and transactions.</p>
+<pre><code>npm install knex</code></pre>
+<pre><code>npm install mssql # or any other appropriate dialect-specific package</code></pre>

+<p>msnodesql: This is the driver you're currently using, but there might be performance differences between different versions.
+You can try updating to the latest version or experimenting with older versions to see if there's any improvement.</p>
+<pre><code>npm install msnodesqlv8@latest</code></pre>

+<h2>To use ENV file</h2>
+<pre><code>npm install dotenv</code></pre>

 </body>
 </html>